justinhauer/cloud-custodian/tools/c7n_mailer/README.md

 | Yes       | `slack://foo@bar.com`     | string      | Send to the recipient specified by email address foo@bar.com |
 | Yes       | `slack://#custodian-test` | string      | Send to the Slack channel indicated in string, i.e. #custodian-test |
 | No        | `slack://webhook/#c7n-webhook-test` | string      | **(DEPRECATED)** Send to a Slack webhook; appended with the target channel. **IMPORTANT**: *This requires a `slack_webhook` value defined in the `mailer.yml`.* |

+Slack delivery can also be set via a resource tag.
+For example, using "slack://tag/slack_channel" could be used with a resource tag "slack_channel:https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX" to send to a specified webhook.

 ### Now run: